 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct three months out, or aim for Ramadan or August for a quieter compound.
 Skip if anonymous luxury matters; the royal brand draws a high-recognition crowd.